xsmh/duoqin-doov-hacking/README.md

 # Warning  ⚠️ ⚠️ ⚠️
 - Do **NOT** use AI chatbots for this unless you want a bricked device.
 - Do **NOT** skip making a backup.
 I cannot help you if you brick your device and do not have a backup.
+- Do **NOT** delete or flash the preloader.
+Recovering from a broken preloader is extremely difficult if not impossible.
+Especially without a backup.

 Flashing your device can **brick your phone** if done incorrectly.
 By following this guide, you **agree to proceed at your own risk**.
 I'm **not responsible** for any damage, data loss, or other issues that may occur.